ganeti/ganeti/doc/design-upgrade.rst

 The actual upgrade process will be done by a new command ``upgrade`` to ``gnt-cluster``.
-If called with the option ``--to`` which take precisely one argument, the version to upgrade (or downgrade) to, given as full string with major, minor, suffix, and suffix.
+If called with the option ``--to`` which take precisely one argument, the version to upgrade (or downgrade) to, given as full string with major, minor, revision, and suffix.
 To be compatible with current configuration upgrade and downgrade procedures, the new version must be of the same major version and either an equal or higher minor version, or precisely the previous